 Not so good: Could’ve done with some extra footswitches, might take some time getting used to.

-Another one from Boss and another pedal that allows you to download patches onto it, the GT-1B is a compact pedal that allows for both standard effects and some more unique sounds like a harmonist and bass synth.
+Another one from Boss and another pedal that allows you to download patches onto it, the GT-1B (as explained in the full review) is a compact pedal that allows for both standard effects and some more unique sounds like a harmonist and bass synth.

 Often times, multi-effect pedals have a hard time imitating dedicated stompboxes, but I’d argue that the GT-1B can get some pretty authentic sounding effects.
 The GT-1B has 99 presets that can be easily shaped through the FX/LIMITER, OD/DS, PREAMP, FX/MOD, DELAY and REVERB buttons so you can set how much or how little you want out of the presets, plus there’s an expression pedal!

 Of course, you can make up your own presets rather than using Boss’s and add various effects or preamps to your heart’s content.
 Fortunately, you can choose where you want the effects in the chain to be unlike the ME50B, but unfortunately, only one of the footswitches can be used to turn a selected effect or effects on and off; so for a live situation, this isn’t all that practical.
 You can buy extra footswitches though — cheeky!

 For what the pedal offers the price is competitive at around $200, despite the need for extra footswitches you get a whole lot of toys to play with.

 Not so good: Poor sounding effects, strange layout.

 This tiny little thing might be aimed for people who have small feet, but there’s no doubting its capabilities.